 We understand that even if you have had experience in a law firm, every firm is different.
 If it is all new to you then we want to make your first days at the firm as easy for you as possible.
 No one expects you to be perfect.
 Focus on asking questions, communicating with your principal and demonstrating that you are committed to doing a good job for our clients and that you are willing to learn.
 We will be with you every step of the way guiding and supporting you.

 Your circle of support includes:

-- Kim Yee and Steven Abramson, Co-chairs of our Recruitment Committee, are available to you as a continuing resource during your articles.
+- Joel Morris and Mandeep Gill, Co-chairs of our Recruitment Committee, are available to you as a continuing resource during your articles.

-- Lori Williams, our Director of Student and Associate Professional Development, provides guidance and support and is always available to you to discuss any issues that may arise.
+- Emilie LeDuc, our Research Lawyer and Director of Professional Development, provides general guidance and support, and is also available to discuss research strategies and substantive legal issues.

-- Ann Has, our Student Legal Administrative Assistant, has many years of experience devoted to students.
-She will provide secretarial and administrative support to you and can be trusted to point you in the right direction.
+- Emery Barbon, our Student Legal Administrative Assistant, provides secretarial and administrative support to you and can be trusted to point you in the right direction.

 - Danielle Brousseau, our Librarian will lead library and research seminars during the year.
 She and her team are an invaluable resource.
 They are patient, and they have trained many articling students on what the lawyers expect.